Reversible jump Markov chain Monte Carlo and multi-model samplers: Some discussion and future directions

 \section{Some discussion and future directions}

 Given the degree of complexity associated with the implementation of reversible jump MCMC, a major focus for future research is in designing simple, yet efficient samplers, with the ultimate goal of automation.
 Several authors have provided new insight on the reversible jump sampler which may contribute towards achieving such goals.
-For example, \citet{keith+kb04} present a generalised Markov sampler, which includes the reversible jump sampler as a special case. \citet{petris+t03} demonstrate a geometric approach for sampling from nested models, formulated by drawing from a fixed-dimension auxiliary continuous distribution on the largest model subspace, and then using transformations to recover model-specific samples. \citet{walker09} has recently provided a Gibbs sampler alternative to the reversible jump MCMC, using auxiliary variables.
-Additionally, as noted by \citet{sisson04}, one does not need to work only with reversible Markov chains, and that non-reversible chains may offer opportunities for sampler improvement \citep{diaconis+hn00,neal04,mira+g00}.
+For example, \citet{keith+kb04} present a generalised Markov sampler, and in a similar vein \citet{neklyudov_involutive_2020} present a generalised ``involutive'' MCMC framework, both of which include the reversible jump sampler as a special case. \citet{petris+t03} demonstrate a geometric approach for sampling from nested models, formulated by drawing from a fixed-dimension auxiliary continuous distribution on the largest model subspace, and then using transformations to recover model-specific samples.

 An alternative way of increasing sampler efficiency would be to explore the ideas introduced in adaptive MCMC.
 As with standard MCMC, any adaptations must be implemented with care -- transition kernels dependent on the entire history of the Markov chain can only be used under diminishing adaptation conditions \citep{roberts+r08,haario+st01}.
 Alternative schemes permit modification of the proposal distribution at regeneration times, when the next state of the Markov chain becomes completely independent of the past \citep{gilks+rs98,brockwell+k05}.
 Under the reversible jump framework, regeneration can be naturally achieved by incorporating an additional model, from which independent samples can be drawn.
-Under any adaptive scheme, however, how best to make use of historical chain information remains an open question.
+Under any adaptive scheme, however, consideration needs to be given to how best to make use of historical chain information.
+One approach could be the use of transports \citep{davies_transport_2023} which can be learned during an MCMC burn-in, forgoing the need for pilot runs that were previously required for adaptive proposals based on mixture models.
 Additionally, efficiency gains through adaptations should naturally outweigh the costs of handling chain history and modification of the proposal mechanisms.